MindFreakers/cdn/README.md

 Libraries are stored in the `ajax/libs` directory.
 Each library has its own subdirectory of `ajax/libs` and each version of the library has its own subdirectory of the library directory name, for example:

 ```
-/ajax/libs/jquery/1.11.0/
+/ajax/libs/jquery/1.11.3/
 ```

 ## Google fonts and custom font libraries

-FreakCDN delivers google fonts library at a network of more than `1 Gbps (Gigabytes per second)` of speed.
+FreakCDN delivers Google Fonts library at a uplink of  `1 GBPS (Gigabytes per second)` of speed.
 The fonts are hosted on google dedicated servers & are minified for public use at a much higher network speed.

-FreakCDN also allows users to host there own library of fonts which will be delivered from [GitHub](https://github.com) network and [MindFreakers](http://go.c4u.in/mfn) network acting as a backbone server for each other with a speed of `10 Gbps (Gigabytes per second)`.
+FreakCDN also allows users to host there own library of fonts which will be delivered from [GitHub](https://github.com) network and [MindFreakers](https://symlink.in/mfn) network acting as a backbone server for each other with a speed of `10 Gbps (Gigabytes per second)`.

 Fonts are stored in the `fonts/libraries` directory.
 Each font has its own subdirectory of `fonts/libraries`, for example: